uh-waterfountain/uh-waterfountain.github.io/index.md

 ### Top Rated Reviews Page
 You are able to view the top rated reviews of each water fountain on campus.

+## Community Feedback
+Issues and suggestions from users will be put here.

 ## Developer Guide
 This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.
 1. Install [Meteor.](https://www.meteor.com/install)